noreenwu/rather/README.md

 ## Required Files

 Components
-  App.js - central component that incorporates the Navigation bar (Nav.js) and the definitions of which components to run based on the Route
+  App.js - central, top-level component that incorporates the Navigation bar (Nav.js) and the definitions of which components to run based on the Route

+    Nav.js - renders the navigation bar across all the app pages

+  	NavSignInOut.js - is called by Nav.js to render either "Logout" or "Signin," depending on
+      whether a user is logged in or not.

   Dashboard.js - the component that defines what shows up on the Dashboard or user's Home screen.
-    To do this, it separates the user's answered questions from the unanswered ones and makes the Question module render each question (only a question teaser is shown at this point, with a button to respond to or view results of a question).
-The questions are ordered by time of creationg, from most recent to least recent
+    To do this, it separates the user's answered questions from the unanswered ones and has the Question module render each question (only a question teaser is shown at this point, with a button to view details about a question, or respond to it).
+The questions are ordered by time of creation, from most recent to least recent

     Question.js - called on by Dashboard to handle the rendering of a Question on the home screen.
          Question utilizes Avatar (to display the question creator's avatar)